river-berlin/unibase/app/backend/src/docs/primitives/cylinder.md

 # Cylinder

 A cylinder creates a cylindrical object that is always centered at its position.
+See [index](index.md) for common properties and rules.

 ## Parameters